 QUIC as currently specified do not support any unencrypted mode, nor unauthenticated.
 This have several implications on the SBA architecture.
 Some of them have already been touched upon before.

-- There is a requirement (see clause 2.3 of IETF draft-ietf-quic-http [7]) of explicitly addressing the QUIC peer when establishing a connection and include the target domain in the TLS handshake using SNI or other mechanism.
+- There is a requirement (see clause 3.2 of IETF RFC 9114 [7]) of explicitly addressing the QUIC peer when establishing a connection and include the target domain in the TLS handshake using SNI or other mechanism.
 This prevents any type of transparent HTTP proxies, and the next hop must always be known by the client.

 - Use of any HTTP proxy will require additional functionality as discussed in Clause 9.2 and where only the one type of proxying, i.e. the use HTTP Connect method to establish end-to-end TLS connections over TCP from proxy to designated target domain.
 The other proxy cases discussed in Clause 6 lacks mature specifications.
 The current implication is that to enable QUIC in Release 16 SBA Architecture needs to be capable of operating without any HTTP proxies.